Kembla Grange

 Kembla Grange features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.0% of all households, including 49.1% couples with children, 26.2% couples without children, and 8.8% single parent families.
-Non-family households constitute the remaining 14.0%, with lone person households at 12.4% and group households making up 2.1% of the total.
-The median household size is 3.0 people, larger than the Rest of NSW average of 2.6.
+Family households constitute 86.0% of all households, including 49.1% couples with children, 26.2% couples without children, and 8.8% single parent families.
+Non-family households account for the remaining 14.0%, with lone person households at 12.4% and group households comprising 2.1%.
+The median household size is 3.0 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households